 Warp United Scientific Co., Ltd. is a Chinese pioneer Health 2.0 / Point-of-Care mobile solution manufacturer headquartered in Shenzhen that designs, develops, and marketing mHealth hardware, software, and online services.
-The company's hardware products include the Warp Medical Recorder, VolansTM Vital Sign Module and UrxaTM Ultrasound Module.
+The company's hardware products include the Warp Medical Recorder, VolansTM Vital Sign Module, and UrxaTM Ultrasound Module.
 Medical software and online service include the Warp UnitedTM cloud EMR (Electronic Medical Records) and productivity suites.

-To empower the frontline healthcare with medical information.
+To empower frontline healthcare with medical information.

-To make doctor free and mobile again.
+To make doctors free and mobile again.

 Shenzhen Warp United Scientific Co., Ltd.